YaredFall/ShikiJoyExt/README.md

 - Absence of API and Cloudflare protection makes it very problematic to build a separate website that would consume animejoy data.

 ## Notes
-This is a development repo.
-Releases will be available later.
+The project is under development.
+Pre-releases can be found in the **[releases](https://github.com/YaredFall/ShikiJoyExt/releases)** section.

 Run `npm run install` **([concurrently](https://github.com/open-cli-tools/concurrently) is required)** to install dependencies.
 Then you can run
 * `npm run dev` **([concurrently](https://github.com/open-cli-tools/concurrently) is required)** to run demo on your machine.